G. Ashton Oldham: Marriage

-Oldham was married to Emily Pierrepont Gould (born March 24, 1884 — died October 31, 1969), from a very old and wealthy family.
+Oldham was married to Emily Pierrepont Gould (March 24, 1884 – October 31, 1969), from a very old and wealthy family.
 She was noted in the Social Register of New York of 1914, among other years.
 She was the daughter of Mary Pierrepont Perry and James Henry Gould (1844-1896), and a direct descendant of James Pierpont, the founder of Yale University.
 Their society wedding was announced in the New York Tribune, which was set for January 14, 1915, to be celebrated by Bishop Greer at the Cathedral of St. John the Divine.
-At the time, Oldham was rector of St. Luke's Episcopal Church at Convent Ave. and West 141st Street in Manhattan.
+Emily Pierrepont Gould was a distant cousin of Aaron Burr through James Pierpont.

-By coincidence, Emily Pierrepont Gould was a distant cousin of Aaron Burr through James Pierpont, while Oldham's church at the time was next to Hamilton Grange, the home of Alexander Hamilton in 1804 when Burr shot Hamilton.
+At the time of his marriage, Oldham was rector of St. Luke's Episcopal Church at Convent Avenue and West 141st Street in Manhattan, which was next to Hamilton Grange, the home of Alexander Hamilton.

 Work as bishop

 Oldham was elected Bishop Coadjutor of Albany in 1922, to prepare for replacing Richard Henry Nelson.